-Urgencies is a feature which allows you to customize how your team is notified based on the criticality of an incident: incidents can be either high urgency (requires immediate attention) or low urgency (it can wait).
-What does this mean for you?
-As an incident responder, you can set up notification rules so that you won't be woken up for low-urgency incidents that can be handled in the morning, or you can set a service to notify you with only high urgency or low urgency notification methods at specific times of day.
+Urgencies is a feature which allows you to customize how your team is notified based on the criticality of an incident: incidents can be either high-urgency (requires immediate attention) or low-urgency (it can wait).
+What does this mean for responders?
+As an incident responder, you can set up notification rules so that you won't be woken up for low-urgency incidents that can be handled in the morning, or you can set a service to notify you with only high-urgency or low-urgency notification methods at specific times of day.

 Step 1: Configure Service

 Urgencies are defined at the Service level, and all services will initially default to High.
 This can be adjusted within the settings of a service; to access the settings, navigate to the service you wish to adjust and click Edit Service.

 You have the option to apply one of two (or four) options to all incidents originating from a particular service, depending on your account's plan:

 High: Use high-urgency notification rules and escalate as needed

 Low: Use low-urgency notification rules and do not escalate